MattPahuta/product-list-with-cart/README.md

 - Updates (minor) to font sizes, colors, borders, etc. to improve A11Y
 - Implemented Iconify icons for some of the graphic assets to improve visual presentation over supplied .svg icons

+- Added smooth transitions using the Framer Motion library

 ### Useful resources